ivobul/spinner-for-the-loading-state/README.md

 ## Challenge #23 - Spinner for the Loading State

-### Brief
-- Use CSS only to build an animated spinner.
-- The color should be controlled through CSS.
-But, default to white.

 ### Link to the official site
 - [Advent of CSS 2023](https://store.selfteach.me/advent-of-css-2022)